Rajveerxv/R4JV33R_/.github/README.md

 * The project uses the font [`Raleway`](../assets/font2.ttf) as its main font for the thumbnails.
 * The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

-For more information on the technologies that power the Yukki Music Bot, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).

 # ⚡️ Getting Started

 ### Before deploying Yukki Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

-> If you want to start working with Yukki Music Bot you can either fork or import repo .
-> The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
-The best place to start is from the deployment section.
-> If you'd like to talk to us, join us on our [Telegram Group](https://t.me/YukkiSupport)

 ## 🖇 Prerequisites